P050809/Executive-Intelligence-Dashboard/README.md

 # Executive-Intelligence-Dashboard
-This is an AI-powered investment memo and competitive intelligence framework for the Agentic Supply Chain sector
+This is an AI-powered investment memo and competitive intelligence framework for the Agentic Supply Chain sector.